Postgraduate Course

 lady sitting at laptop with headphones

-Discovering Online Learning webinar: April 2025
+Discovering Online Learning Q&A: February 2026

 During this hour long webinar, we'll take you through how online learning works and what you can expect as an online student with the University of Derby.